- Fraser Valley Current

 Find upcoming all-candidates meetings and townhalls here.

-• Saturday, Sept.
-28: The BC Wildlife Federation is hosting a townhall for political candidates and the public to talk about wildlife management on Saturday, Sept.
-28. The townhall is at the Ridgedale Rod & Gun Club in Abbotsford at 10am.
+Saturday, Sept.
+28: The BC Wildlife Federation hosted a townhall for political candidates and the public to talk about wildlife management on Sept.
+28. The townhall was held at the Ridgedale Rod & Gun Club in Abbotsford at 10am.
 Details online.

-• Wednesday, Oct.
-9: The Abbotsford Chamber of Commerce hosts an all-candidates meeting for the Abbotsford West riding on Wednesday, Oct.
+Wednesday, Oct.
+9: The Abbotsford Chamber of Commerce hosted an all-candidates meeting for the Abbotsford West riding on Wednesday, Oct.
 9. The meeting will take place at the Matsqui Centennial Auditorium at 6pm and discuss business-related issues.
-Details online.
+Watch the meeting below.
+Korky Neufeld did not participate.

 Election coverage